doctorfree/MusicPlayerPlus/README.md

 - Downloading album cover art
 - Converting WAV format media files to MP3 format
 - Importing a music library into the Beets library management system
+- Downloading additional lyrics
+- Analysis and retrieval of audio-based information for media matching a query

 Configure the music library location by editing `~/.config/mpd/mpd.conf` and setting the `music_directory` to your music library location (default setting